hannatang-beep/GR5074-Adv-Machine-Learning/README.md

-# GR5074: PROJECTS IN ADVANCED MACHINE LEARNING
+# GR5074: Projects In Advanced Machine Learning

-This repository contains all group project work for the course **GR5074: PROJECTS IN ADVANCED MACHINE LEARNING** at Columbia University.
+This repository contains all group project work for the course **GR5074: Projects In Advanced Machine Learning** at Columbia University.

 We have organized the repository into three structured folders for each project, including data, code notebooks, and any associated documentation.